rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 United States, N=5107/10260, Nov.1-7 2021
 - gene-editing for prevention (GEP)
-  - A roughly equal split between some (47%) and no (44%) experience in gene-editing, and 8% reporting a lot of experience.
+  - There is a roughly equal split between some (47%) and no (44%) experience in gene-editing, with 8% reporting a lot of experience.
   - (*) Most aren't sure whether widespread use of gene-editing would be good or bad, but the other 60% is evenly split between good and bad.
-  - There is an even split in people's beliefs about whether (16+32)% or not (25+24)% they are likely to use gene-editing if it's available; however, among those who believe they are likely to use gene-editing (16+32)%, a third (16)% believe they are _highly_ likely to use gene-editing.
+  - There is an even split in people's beliefs about whether (16-highly likely, 32-likely)% or not (25-unlikely, 24-highly unlikely)% they are likely to use gene-editing if it's available; however, there are 33% more people that are highly unlikely to use gene-editing than who are highly likely to use it.
   - scenarios if GEP widespread
-    - Most people believe that gene-editing is at least likely (45%-highly likely, 39%-likely) be used in morally egregrious manner; only 5% believe it's highly unlikely that gene-editing will be used this way.
+    - Most people believe that GEP is likely (45%-highly likely, 39%-likely) be used in morally egregrious manner; only 5% believe it's highly unlikely that gene-editing will be used this way.
     - Despite the above beliefs, 65% of people (13%-highly likely, 52%-likely) believe that widespread GEP will help people to live longer and better; 10% of people believe the complete opposite, i.e. widespread GEP will highly likely not improve people's health, wellbeing, or lifespans.
-    - engender new/good medical progress [16, 51, 22, 8, 3] (++yes, +yes, ...)
-    - goes too far in removing differences [24, 44, 22, 7, 3] (++yes, +yes, ...)
-    - (**) betterment vs. meddling [46, 52, 2]
+There is a nearly identical distribution for beliefs on whether widespread GEP will engender new medical progress.
+    - Most people (24%-highly likely, 44%-likely) believe that GEP will likely go too far in decreasing humanity's genetic diversity.
+Less than 10% (7%), believe that it's highly unlikely that GEP goes too far in this regard.
+    - (**) In general, there are slightly more (52% vs. 46%) people who believe GEP is an example of meddling than those who believe it's an example of betterment.
-    - parents would feel pressured [73, 25, 2]
+    - Roughly 3/4ths of people believe that if GEP is widespread parents would feel pressured to use it.
     - quality of life [39, 18, 40, 3] (↑, ↓, -, N/A)
     - change in income inequality gap [55, 8, 35, 2]
   - roles in regulating GEP